 Further, the Company identified a material weakness in its internal control over financial reporting as effective controls were not maintained over the accuracy of the inputs in the sales order entry process.
 Specifically, the Company did not sufficiently execute controls over the review of data inputs in the sales order entry process to ensure accuracy of the price, quantity, and related customer data.
-The control deficiency did not result in a misstatement; however, this control deficiency could result in a misstatement of revenue that would result in a material misstatement to the annual or interim consolidated financial statements for the fiscal year ended March 31, 2024 that would not be prevented or detected.
+The control deficiency did not result in a misstatement; however, this control deficiency could result in a material misstatement to the annual or interim consolidated financial statements for the fiscal year ended March 31, 2024 that would not be prevented or detected.